lyteword/chspurgeon-tod/volume-7/psalm-131.md

 **Verse 3.** *The Voice of Hope heard in the Calm.*

-1\.Calmed souls appreciate God.
+1\.
+Calmed souls appreciate God.
 Quiet favours contemplation.
 God's majesty, perfection, and praise so discovered.

-2\.Calmed souls confide in God; seen to be so worthy of trust.
+2\.
+Calmed souls confide in God; seen to be so worthy of trust.

-3\.Calmed souls look fearlessly into eternity; "from henceforth and for ever."— *W. B. H.*
+3\.
+Calmed souls look fearlessly into eternity; "from henceforth and for ever."— *W. B. H.*

 **Verse 3.** *Hope on, hope ever.*

-1\.For the past warrants such confidence.
+1\.
+For the past warrants such confidence.

-2\.For the present demands such confidence.
+2\.
+For the present demands such confidence.

-3\.For the future will justify confidence.— *W. H. J. P.*
+3\.
+For the future will justify confidence.— *W. H. J. P.*

 ## Works Upon The Hundred And Thirty-First Psalm

-"Several *five* Sermons Upon Psalm 131," in the Works of Manton, D.D.
-Vol. 5., folio, pp. 961-1007; they may also be found in 21. pp. 406-462 of the new edition of Manton's Works, published by Nisbet and Co., 1874.
+"Several *five* Sermons Upon Psalm 131," in the Works of Manton, D. D. Vol. 5., folio, pp. 961-1007; they may also be found in 21. pp. 406-462 of the new edition of Manton's Works, published by Nisbet and Co., 1874.